StandingAsh/JettyStick/README.md

 ### Goal:

-To provide a lightweight Java Web framework.
+To provide a lightweight Java MVT Web framework.

 ### Developed with: